Course Title: Research Methods and Scientific Communication

 This course has no hurdle requirements.

-Assessment Task 1: Scheduled workshops and completion of a seminar journal.
-Workshops and review of the journal will provide formative feedback on a variety of advanced research skills.
+Assessment Task 1: Participation in scheduled workshops and completion of seminar diaries, and supervisor project progress reports.
+Workshops and review of diaries will provide formative feedback on a variety of advanced research skills.

 Assessment Task 2: Project Outline seminar.
 You will present a short seminar that outlines your research project.
 You will be examined by several RMIT academic staff.
 Assessment will be on the quality of communication, slide design and clarity, coherence of presentation and ability to answer questions.
 Feedback will be provided to students.
 An assessment rubric will be available via myRMIT